 Because nature photography is such a vast genre and encapsulates so much within itself, the choice of lenses is also vast.
 You need fast telephoto lenses with optical image stabilization and fast autofocus to shoot wildlife.
 Then again, for landscape photography, wide-angle lenses are better suited.
 Similarly, you need a macro lens to shoot close-up macro shots in nature (flowers, bugs, and dew drops).

 So, no one lens can do it all, and you need the best lens to go with the best camera.
 Your lens choice will depend on the specific genre that you’re shooting.
 As a professional photography equipment reviewer for over 13 years, I have worked with many lenses on several nature photography sojourns.
 In this discussion about the best lenses for nature photography, I’ll review a few lenses covering the landscape aspect of nature photography.
-In a future discussion, perhaps, I will discuss lenses for wildlife photography.
-Ok, let’s get started.
+In a future discussion, perhaps, I will discuss Best Lens for Nature Photography.
+So let’s get started.

 blue and gray fish near corrals